 Where the role is not filled by a Safety Representative:

-Engage with elected safety representatives to ensure any concerns or recommendations for improvements they are aware of are considered.
+Engage with elected safety representatives to ensure any concerns or recommendations for improvements they are aware of are communicated to management and followed-up on.

-Note: Additional duties may be added and communicated to Lead Worker Representatives in line with Government /OPW updates.
+Note: Additional duties may be added and communicated to Worker Representatives in line with Government /OPW updates.

-All Lead Worker Representatives are required to carry out their responsibilities cognisant of the need at times for discretion and confidentiality.
+All Worker Representatives are required to carry out their responsibilities cognisant of the need at times for discretion and confidentiality.

 Training and Structured Framework

-Training is to be provided to all Lead Worker Representatives, and in order to ensure a consistent standard of training is provided with a consistent messagea toolbox talk has been developed by the Office.
-This document outlines the roles and responsibilities of the Lead Worker Representative, and will be the main mechanism used by the OPW to provide the relevant and necessary training.
+Training is to be provided to all Worker Representatives, and, in order to ensure a consistent standard of training is provided with a consistent message, a toolbox talk and PowerPoint presentation has been developed by the Office.
+The training outlines the roles and responsibilities of the Worker Representative, and will be the main mechanism used by the OPW to provide the relevant and necessary training.

 Training requirements will be kept under review as the protocol progresses through the various stages.